Subhoshri/UIDAI-Aadhar-Hackathon/README.md

 - Demographic update dataset (age-wise demographic updates)
 - Biometric update dataset (age-wise biometric updates)

+The datasets used in this project were provided as part of the UIDAI Hackathon and consist of large, multi-file CSV datasets.
-Due to size constraints, datasets are not included in this repository.
+Due to size constraints, raw data files are not included in this repository.

+Users can reproduce the analysis by downloading the Aadhaar Enrolment, Demographic Update, and Biometric Update datasets from the official UIDAI Hackathon data portal and placing them in the /data directory as described below.

 ## Repository Structure
 - 01_data_ingestion_and_cleaning.ipynb: Data concatenation, cleaning, validation